Drq13112/Urban-flow-management-using-fuzzy-controlled-traffic-lights/README.md

 The framework used was SUMO; https://eclipse.dev/sumo/

 ![Basic map](./figs/Basic.png)
-*Figure 1: Basic pedestrian crossing *
+*Figure 1: Basic pedestrian crossing.*

 Simple pedestrian crossing to test the dynamics of the Sumo simulator.
 It is also intended to examine whether the implementation of a fuzzy control offers immediate improvements.